Menu icon

 By all accounts, it appears that the Longshoremen are still prepared to hold out for as long as is required to reach the terms they are seeking.
 A few of the primary aspects of the ILA’s demands are a $5/hour increase in wages year over year for the next six years and an increase in hourly wages from $39/hour to $69/hour by 2030.
 The union is also seeking protections against automation replacing skilled workers’ jobs.
 Thus far, the USMX has only come part of the way toward those numbers, with little or no accommodations offered to counteract automation concerns.

 If this is sounding like kind of a big deal, it is.
 The initial strike came at a time that could not have been worse for a bevy of reasons.
-For starters, it placed President Biden and the democrats in a tough spot five weeks out from the upcoming election.
-While Biden had been asked by many to use his presidential powers to force union workers back to their posts to keep the ports open, doing so would likely have been a bad look from the perspective of middle-class voters – many of whom are union members themselves or sympathize with laborers within the ILA.
+For starters, it placed Democrats in a tough spot five weeks out from the upcoming election.
+While the administration had been asked by many to use its powers to force union workers back to their posts to keep the ports open, doing so would likely have been a bad look from the perspective of middle-class voters – many of whom are union members themselves or sympathize with laborers within the ILA.
 Conversely, a stoppage of vital goods coming into the eastern ports could not have be worse timing for local populations that have been adversely affected by hurricane Helene.
 Ultimately, the temporary solution has been to get the parties back to the negotiation table with a mutual commitment to continue a productive dialogue aimed at resolving the matter fully by January 15, 2025.
 This is fortunate given that another Hurricane is currently spinning its way toward the coast of Florida even as this article is being written.

 The strike’s implications, however, extend well beyond the immediate emergency goods needed in those areas that have been, or could soon be, hit hardest by extreme weather events.
 If a strike is not averted via an agreement before the master contract extension expires in January, consumers throughout the country will likely start to see patches of bare shelves in grocery stores, a serious pinch across retail goods inventories, and a further increase on top of the commodity-type price tags they have been experiencing throughout the recent inflationary period.
 And all of this just as the Fed’s planned rate cuts stand to finally ease pressure on consumers.